-B.18.10 Allow wildcard to be used in set-field action
+B.19.10 Allow wildcard to be used in set-field action

-In previous version of the specification, the Set-Field action could only set the entire field referenced.
-This version of the specification enable the switch to support mask in Set-Field, so that only the specified bits of the field are modified (EXT-314).
+In previous versions of the specification, the Set-Field action could only set the entire field referenced.
+This version of the specification enables the switch to support mask in Set-Field, so that only the specified bits of the field are modified (EXT-314).

-B.18.11 Scheduled Bundles
+B.19.11 Scheduled Bundles